Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/requirements/delegation-requirements.md

-In order to determine the current TVL of the top 200 operators, please visit our [AVS page](https://holesky.eigenlayer.xyz/avs/eigenda) and sort by `TVL Ascending.`Observe the first 200 operators listed and the amount of ETH TVL delegated to them.
-Please keep in mind that the AVS Page reflects real-time operator stake on EigenLayer, which is used to update the EigenDA operator set stake weights on a weekly basis (Wednesdays at 17:00 UTC), so the EigenDA stake may lag the real-time EigenLayer stake by at most 7 days.
+In order to determine the current TVL of the top 200 operators, please visit our [AVS page](https://holesky.eigenlayer.xyz/avs/eigenda) and sort by `TVL Descending.` Observe the first 200 operators listed and the amount of ETH TVL delegated to them.
+Please keep in mind that the AVS Page reflects the operator stake on EigenLayer, which is used to update the EigenDA operator set stake weights on a weekly basis (Wednesdays at 17:00 UTC), so the EigenDA stake may lag the real-time EigenLayer stake by at most 7 days.